 You can absolutely eat bread (and other carbs) on the Warrior Diet.
 To maximize its nutritional value, choose bread made from whole grain flour, like whole wheat, rye, spelt, or millet.

 As with any way of eating, whether the Warrior Diet really works is hard to predict since results are tied very closely to many individual factors and circumstances — and it also depends on what kind of “work” you’re hoping to achieve!
-To see whether the Warrior Diet might be a good fit for meeting your health goals or happy weight, consult your doctor or dietitian and consider taking our SIMPLE quiz.
+To see whether the Warrior Diet might be a good fit for meeting your health goals or happy weight, consult your doctor and consider taking our Simple quiz.

 1. Patterson RE, Laughlin GA, LaCroix AZ, Hartman SJ, Natarajan L, Senger CM, et al. Intermittent Fasting and Human Metabolic Health.
 J Acad Nutr Diet.
 2015 Aug;115(8):1203–12.